bclindner/todoapp/README.md

 ### Dev Environment

-This project is using Spring 6, Spring Boot 3, and Java JDK 17.
-Ensure you have those installed and set up before attempting to run this.
+This project is using Java JDK 17.
+Ensure you have those installed and set up in your environment before attempting setup.

 To begin, clone down the Git repository: